mhstrkmp/100-days-of-code-RD1/log.md

 - Learned how To Create a Pull Request on GitHub based on this [well-written Tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github)
 - Made a Pull Request

+### R1D22
+✅ Some more Basic Data Structure by [freeCodeCamp.org](https://www.freecodecamp.org/) ✅ Review of what I've learned so far.